madhupriya20/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULT**

-Implemented  JK flipflop using verilog and validating their functionality using their functional tables
+Implemented  JK flipflop using verilog and validating their functionality using their functional tables.